gaf3/doboto/docs/_build/html/_sources/volume.rst.txt

-Create a snpahot for a volume
+Create a snapshot for a volume
 ----------------------------------------------------------------------------------------------------

 .. method:: do.volume.snapshot_create(id, snapshot_name, wait=False, poll=5, timeout=300)